After violent threats, family of transgender girl looks to leave town

 “LET MADDIE BE MADDIE”

-Brandy Rose said her daughter, Maddie, who was assigned male at birth, began articulating that she felt like a girl when she was about four years old.
+Brandy Rose said her daughter, Maddie, who was assigned male at birth, began articulating that she felt like a girl when she was about 4.

 “As far back as I can remember, her expression has always been feminine and female,” Rose told NBC News.
 “Even back before she could express that she was a girl, she always wanted girls' things: barbies, princesses, the pink blankets when we would get the bed sets and stuff.”